tmtmtm/bashible/docs/base_dir.md

 #### base_dir PATH

 Sets a base directory.
-Every block of tasks resets the current working directory to the base.
+On every block of tasks start, the current working directory is reset to this base dir.
-The default base directory is the same directory as where the script.ble resides in.
+The default base directory is the same directory as where the script resides in.

 Example: